juliomfreitas/tsuru-docker-service/README.md

 ## <a name="create-service-instance"></a>Create service instance

-Allright, service installed.
+Allright, the TDS is installed and running.
 We use the `plan´ parameter to specify the name of the docker image you want to create a container.
 For our example we will use the redis docker image.

 To use a service you must create a service instance inside your tsuru environment and set the team who access this instance.
 Supose you want a redis instance allocated to the development server of your application and the team ` myteam` can access it: